fp-cybrilla/fp-cybrilla.github.io/content/upcoming/alpha/private-ltd-investments.md

 ```
 #### 5. Create related parties

 Beneficiaries and authorised persons should be added as the related parties to a private limited company's profile.
-You can create the related parties after the individual investor profile is setup each of beneficiary and authorised person as below.
+You can create the related parties after the individual investor profile is set up for each beneficiary and authorised person as below.

 ##### 5.1 Check the individual's kyc status

 Depending on the individual's kyc status, you might need to collect additional information.
 Use the [kyc check guide](/identity/kyc-check) to learn how to check the kyc status.
-The KYC will be peformed for the individual's PAN
+The KYC will be performed for the individual's PAN
 If the individual is kyc compliant, skip step 5.3 and jump to step 5.4 directly.

 ##### 5.2 Create an individual investor profile for a beneficiary or authorised person